Attic-V/arpl/README.md

 # arpl - a random programming language

-messy compiler for a small toy language that I built
+compiler for a small toy language that I built

 ## build